How To Prepare For the MMI

 Knowing What to Expect

-While it’s true you can’t know the exact wording of questions before the MMI, you can still invest time in your MMI prep for medical school.
+While you can’t know the exact wording of questions before the MMI, you can still invest time in your MMI prep for medical school.
 Using guides provided by the university or an expert admissions consultant, you can prepare and understand the format of the questions and topics likely to be addressed.

 Time Limits